Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Quantum groups as tridendriform and pre-Lie algebras

-With this we conclude our analysis on the links between quantum and classical algebras, arising in the context of integrable systems, and pre-Lie and (tri)dendriform algebras.
-Further study on the quantum algebras associated to the Examples \ref{e1} and \ref{e2} will follow in future investigations.
-Example \ref{e1} in particular is of special interest given recent findings on the characterization of the quantum algebra associated to involutive set-theoretic solutions of the YBE as quasi-bialgebras \cite{Doikoutw, DoGhVl}.
-These quasi-bialgebras naturally emerge after suitably twisting the Yangian \cite{Doikoutw}.
-We note that set-theoretic solutions do not have a classical analogue, a fact that makes Example \ref{e1} even more intriguing.
-Moreover, it is known that all involutive set-theoretic solution of the YBE come from braces \cite{Jesp, Rump1}.
-This together with the fact that braces are obtained from pre-Lie algebras, while pre-lie algebras in turn are naturally connected to quantum algebras via the FRT construction, give us a strong motivation to further investigate these algebraic structures at the level of solutions, but also at the level of the emerging quantum algebras.
+With this, we conclude our analysis on the links between quantum and classical algebras, arising in the context of integrable systems, and pre-Lie and (tri)dendriform algebras.
+Further study of the quantum algebras associated with the Example~\ref{e1} will follow in future investigations.
+Example~\ref{e1} is of special interest given recent findings on the characterization of the quantum algebra associated with involutive set-theoretic solutions of the YBE as quasi-bialgebras~\cite{Doikoutw, DoGhVl}.
+These quasi-bialgebras naturally emerge after suitably twisting the Yangian~\cite{Doikoutw}.
+We note that set-theoretic solutions do not have a classical analogue, a fact that makes Example~\ref{e1} even more intriguing.
+Moreover, it is known that all involutive set-theoretic solutions of the YBE come from braces~\cite{Jesp, Rump1}.
+This, together with the fact that braces are obtained from pre-Lie algebras, while {pre-Lie} algebras in turn are naturally connected to quantum algebras via the FRT construction, provide strong motivations to further investigate these algebraic structures at the level of solutions, but also at the level of the emerging quantum algebras.